Hernando17/instagram-home-clone/README.md

 # YoRipe Frontend Assignment

-This is a a Instagram Home page clone built with [Vite + ReactJs](https://vitejs.dev/) by myself.
+This is a Instagram Home page clone built with [Vite + ReactJs](https://vitejs.dev/) by myself.

 ## Table of Contents